skamsie/vim-lineletters/README.md

 # vim-lineletters

-Jump to any visible line in the buffer by using lettters instead of numbers.
+Jump to any visible line in the buffer by using letters instead of numbers.

 <img src="https://user-images.githubusercontent.com/7014744/102135236-f77a5b00-3e57-11eb-81d3-d93689fbe853.gif" width="732"/>